Leader-board/OA-and-Interviews/Online Assessments.md

-In rare cases (such as SIG), you may be given a non-GCA examination (wherein the questions are written by the company, much like HackerRank, and there is no scaled score), in which case most of what was written for the HackerRank section would apply here.
+In rare cases (such as SIG), you may be given a non-GCA examination (wherein the questions are written by the company, much like HackerRank, and there is no scaled score), in which case most of what was written for the HackerRank section would apply instead.
 It's easy to find out if an exam is GCA - this will be clearly mentioned.

 ### HireVue